efuller/react-testing-tips/README.md

 ---
 ## Why Test?
-- Because it is fun!
-But it can also very hard and also very frustrating at times..
+- Although testing is hard and can be very frustrating at times, it can be a lot of fun!
 - Testing helps promote thinking about how a component is going to work before implementation.
 - It helps provides confidence for changes that will inevitably need to be made in the future.